Ever thought of using a fundamental stop-loss?

 You can read more about the Piotroski F-Score (including exactly how it is calculated) here: This academic can help you make better investment decisions – Piotroski F-Score.

 To find out just how well the Piotroski F-Score works look at this article: Piotroski F-Score back test

 How you can find the Piotroski F-Score

-The screener is updated daily and updates the Piotroski F-Score every time a company posts results, including quarterly and half year results, so it’s really easy for you to keep track of what the Piotroski F-Score is of all the companies in your portfolio.
+In the screener the Piotroski F-Score is updated every time a company posts results, including quarterly and half year results.
+This makes it really easy for you to get an up to date Piotroski F-Score value of all the companies in your portfolio.